-What is the philosophy or ethos behind Hidden Trails?
+What is the philosophy or ethos behind your horse riding experiences?

-We have worked hard to develop Hidden Trails by Horseback through good horsemanship, friendly and knowledgeable staff and quality horses and tack.
+We have worked hard to develop our business through good horsemanship, friendly and knowledgeable staff and quality horses and tack.
 We also pride ourselves on the quality of our camps and the meals we serve.

 What do you love most about your job?

 We get a lot of satisfaction out of the feedback we get from our guests.
-Both of us along with our staff work hard to ensure everyone has an enjoyable trip, in a lot of cases it is a trip of a lifetime for some and we may only see them once.
-On the other hand we have guests that we can’t get rid of!
-They keep coming back every year and make life long mates from our trips…this is what we love!
+Both of us, along with our staff, work hard to ensure everyone has an enjoyable trip.
+In a lot of cases it is a trip of a lifetime for some and we may only see them once.
+On the other hand, we have guests who we can’t get rid of!
+They keep coming back every year and make lifelong mates from our trips… this is what we love!

 What is the most challenging part?

 Logistics is always a challenge as we ride in so many areas.
 Each year when we head for the Kimberley in April we head out the gate looking like a circus!
-Horse truck with horses, vehicle with our caravan and another vehicle with our camp kitchen….taking off for the 4,000km journey to the other side of Australia for 5 months.
+Horse truck with horses, a vehicle with our caravan and another vehicle with our camp kitchen… taking off for the 4,000 kilometre journey to the other side of Australia for 5 months.

 Why should globetrotters sign up for this ride?

-We operate in two of the most iconic areas of Australia.
-In the Victorian High Country made famous by The Man from Snowy River films and in the remote East Kimberley region, known for its raw and wild landscape and the magnificent Cockburn Range.
+We operate in two of the most iconic areas of Australia: the Victorian High Country made famous by The Man from Snowy River films and in the remote East Kimberley region, known for its raw and wild landscape and the magnificent Cockburn Range.

-A tip that every globetrotter must know before signing up for this ride.
+Something every globetrotter should know before signing up for this ride: